15th June 2021Back To News

 Apple, some have claimed, has transitioned from a technology company to a fashion company.
-The company placed more and more emphasis of aesthetics, and, beginning around 2015, began poaching a some of the biggest names from the fashion and luxury design industries.
+The company placed more and more emphasis on aesthetics, and, in 2015, began poaching some of the biggest names from the fashion and luxury design industries.

 Although Apple are perhaps the best example of a tech company re-branding itself as a fashion company, other smartphone manufacturers have attempted to do similar things.
 And the biggest motivation is profit.
 Consumers are far more willing to part with their hard-earned cash if they believe the product they are getting will make them look stylish and cool.
 So, as smartphone manufacturers continue to build their brands, we can expect consumer mark-ups to increase.
 Indeed, branding has already played a significant role in the price hikes we’ve seen over the last few years.

 Are you getting the most out of your business mobile contract?
 Our network agnostic approach and impressive professional relationships with EE, Vodafone and O2, means we can find the best business mobile contract for your needs.
 Not only will your contract be tailor-made for your requirements, you will also receive industry-leading support and customer service.
 Top solutions, high-level support and hassle-free service – this is the Elite way.